Historical Places Karnataka

 Spread the love

-The irony of life is that most of the time we take things for their face value.
-Many things we see, touch, feel, or experience turn out to be very different from our interpretation.
-With the passage of time, everything changes.
-Same is the case with the ruins of Vijayanagara city, which was once inhabited by people like us, in the present day Bellary district of Karnataka.
+The irony of life is that most of the time, we take things at face value.
+Many things we see, touch, feel, or experience often turn out to be very different from our interpretation.
+Over time, everything changes.
+The same is true for the ruins of the Vijayanagara city, which was once inhabited by people like us, in what is now Bellary district of Karnataka.

 Location

-The ruins of ancient Vijayanagara city are located near Tungabhadra river, at an altitude of 1,864 feet from sea level.
-The location of this historical site is considered to be a sacred place which was ruled by Kishkindha Empire.
+The ruins of the ancient Vijayanagara city are situated near the Tungabhadra River, at an altitude of 1,864 feet above sea level.
+This historical site is considered sacred, having once been ruled by the Kishkindha Empire.

-There is also a Hanuman temple, Hanuman’s mother’s home, a holy water reservoir and homes of few other mythological figures.
+There is also a Hanuman temple, Hanuman’s mother’s home, a holy water reservoir, and the homes of a few other mythological figures in the area.

 History

-The Dynasty of Vijayanagara was established by two brothers named Bukka and Harihara.
-Vijayanagara was chosen by Bukka as the capital city of the kingdom.
-It was during his reign that the kingdom flourished and expanded drastically.
+The Vijayanagara dynasty was founded by two brothers, Bukka and Harihara.
+Bukka chose Vijayanagara as the capital city of their kingdom.
+During his reign, the kingdom flourished and expanded significantly.

-Like any other region, the area falling under the Vijayanagara empire was in constant threat due to the repeated attacks by the Muslim emperors.
-In the mid-sixteenth century, several Muslim emperors who had formed the Deccan sultanate launched an attack and defeated the ruler of the kingdom.
+Like many regions, Vijayanagara faced constant threats from repeated attacks by Muslim emperors.
+In the mid-sixteenth century, several Muslim rulers from the Deccan Sultanate launched an attack and defeated the kingdom’s ruler.

-Once the Muslim armies gained control of the town, they went on a destruction spree, leaving almost all the structures, including temples and residences, in a state of ruins.
-The city was never occupied or rebuilt after this defeat.
+Once the Muslim armies gained control of the city, they went on a spree of destruction, leaving almost all the structures—including temples and residences—in ruins.
+The city was never repopulated or rebuilt after this defeat.

 Structure

-The structures that survived despite the damages caused by the Muslim armies include:
+The structures that survived despite the damage caused by the Muslim armies include:

 Virupaksha Temple

-Sometimes referred to as the Pampapati temple, this temple complex features two courts.
-It is still frequented by religious people who follow Virupaksha, an avatar of Lord Shiva.
+Also referred to as the Pampapati Temple, this temple complex features two courts.
+It is still visited by devotees who worship Virupaksha, an avatar of Lord Shiva.

 Hemakuta Hill

-This hill is located at the south of Hampi village.
-Visitors can find numerous temples in this hill, dating back to as old as 10th century.
-Some incomplete structures are also found in this hill.
+Located to the south of Hampi village, Hemakuta Hill houses numerous temples dating back to the 10th century.
+Some incomplete structures can also be found here.

 Lakshmi Narasimha

 Narasimha is an avatar of Lord Vishnu, the cosmic creator.
-A 6.7 metre high idol of Narasimha is the highlight, while the idol of Lakshmi, believed to be disfigured by vandals, was removed and kept at a museum in Kamalapuram.
+The 6.7-meter-high idol of Narasimha is the highlight, while the idol of Lakshmi, believed to have been disfigured by vandals, was removed and is now housed in a museum in Kamalapuram.

-The idol of Narasimha rests on Shesha Naag, a snake which is believed to be an avatar of God.
+The Narasimha idol rests on Shesha Naag, a mythical serpent believed to be an avatar of the God.

 Krishna Temple

-A temple partially in ruins can be seen towards the south of Hemakuta Hill.
-Construction of this temple was done by king Krishnadevaraya.
+A partially ruined temple can be found to the south of Hemakuta Hill.
+This temple was constructed by King Krishnadevaraya.

 Vittala Temple

-A 16th century temple, dedicated to an avatar of Lord Vishnu, this structure is located close to the village of Anegondi.
-Outside the temple, one can spot the stone chariot.
-The wheels of this chariot were movable, but the authorities decided to fix them with cement to avoid any damage.
+A 16th-century temple dedicated to an avatar of Lord Vishnu, this structure is located near the village of Anegondi.
+Outside the temple, one can see the famous stone chariot.
+The wheels of the chariot were originally movable but were fixed with cement by the authorities to prevent damage.

 Kodandarama Temple

-This is another temple in the town, which is still used by the visitors.
-The statues of Lord Rama, Laxman and Rama’s wife Seeta can be seen inside the temple.
+This is another functioning temple in the town.
+The statues of Lord Rama, Lakshman, and Rama’s wife Sita can be seen inside the temple.

 Ramachandra Temple

-This temple features carvings on the outer walls that depict routine activities and scenes from festivals celebrated by the inhabitants.
+This temple features carvings on the outer walls depicting daily life and scenes from festivals celebrated by the inhabitants.

 Lotus Mahal

-A palace meant solely for the royal women, this structure features distinctive architectural patterns adapted from Islamic architecture.
-Built entirely out of stone, this palace is totally different from the traditional structures in the town.
+A palace built exclusively for the royal women, the Lotus Mahal features distinctive architectural patterns influenced by Islamic architecture.
+Constructed entirely from stone, it stands apart from the traditional structures of the town.

 Pushkarani

-Pushkarani is the stepped well, which was meant to be used by the royal women for bathing.
+Pushkarani is a stepped well, once used by the royal women for bathing.

 Underground Shiva Temple

-This temple has a sanctum sanctorum and an assembly hall which features pillared corridors.
-The base of the temple is far from accessible during monsoon, as it gets submerged in water.
+This temple has a sanctum sanctorum and an assembly hall with pillared corridors.
+The base of the temple becomes submerged in water during the monsoon, making it inaccessible during that time.

 Elephant Stables

-The elephant stables are located adjacent to an open field, which was used by the army troops for parades.
+The elephant stables are located next to an open field that was once used by the army for parades.

-Dedicated as a World Heritage Site by UNESCO, the ancient town of Vijayanagara is one of the best historical places discovered in the Indian subcontinent.
+Designated as a World Heritage Site by UNESCO, the ancient town of Vijayanagara is one of the most significant historical discoveries in the Indian subcontinent.

 What to See

-Apart from watching the ruins of the ancient town, visitors can head to the archaeological museum in Kamalapuram.
-This museum showcases objects collected during the excavation of the town and idols of Goddesses as well.
+Apart from visiting the ruins of the ancient town, visitors can head to the Archaeological Museum in Kamalapuram.
+This museum showcases objects collected during the excavation of the town, as well as idols of Goddesses and other relics.

 How to Reach

-The nearest airport from the ruins of Vijayanagara city is located in the town of Hubli, at a distance of 143 kilometres.
-This airport provides direct connectivity with Mumbai and Bangalore.
+The nearest airport to the ruins of Vijayanagara city is in Hubli, located 143 kilometers away.
+This airport provides direct connectivity to Mumbai and Bangalore.

-The nearest railway station from Hampi is located at Hospet, at a distance of approximately 13 kilometres.
-Direct trains are available to and from several important towns of India, making it easy for the tourists to plan their visit to Hampi and embark on it, too.
-Once you reach Hospet station, you can hire an auto rickshaw to reach Hampi.
+The nearest railway station from Hampi is located at Hospet, about 13 kilometers away.
+Direct trains are available to and from several important towns of India, making it easy for tourists to plan their visit to Hampi.
+Once you reach Hospet station, you can hire an auto-rickshaw to reach Hampi.

-Hampi is easily accessible through road transport as well.
-It is located at a distance of 350 kilometres from Bangalore, 150 kilometres from Hubli, 360 kilometres from Hyderabad and around 800 kilometres from Mumbai.
+Hampi is easily accessible by road as well.
+It is located 350 kilometers from Bangalore, 150 kilometers from Hubli, 360 kilometers from Hyderabad, and around 800 kilometers from Mumbai.

-Visitors also have the option to rent bicycles, which cost Rs 100/- per day and allow you to commute around the town without getting stuck in traffic jams.
-On the other hand, visitors can hire a private cab which costs anywhere between Rs 800/- to 1200/- according to the make of the car and other factors.
+Visitors also have the option to rent bicycles, which cost Rs 100 per day, allowing them to commute around the town without getting stuck in traffic jams.
+Alternatively, visitors can hire a private cab, which costs anywhere between Rs 800 to 1200, depending on the make of the car and other factors.

 You may also like...